datadesk/web-map-maker/README.md

 ```

 The app will be hosted at `localhost:8000`.

+### Final steps on how to configure the look and feel of the map tiles for your own organization

+These instructions help you make this map-builder work for your organization while still incorporating updates to the codebase.

+1. Copy the [map-styles.yaml](master/map-styles.yaml) to a new file.
+    1. Whatever you name the new file, update your config.js so `'styleFile': 'map-styles.yaml'` points to your new file's name.

 ## Vector files for print
 Because we make maps for web and print, if you select a column size from the drop-down you'll get a map with the column-equivelant for our six-column layout.
 The vector paths exported from "download vector" can then be converted to CMYK.